ggrow3/DocumentAssistant/README.md

 - All documents are processed locally
 - Your OpenAI API key is stored only in your current session
+- If using Pinecone, document embeddings are stored in your Pinecone account
 - No document data is sent to external servers beyond what's needed for AI processing with OpenAI

 ## Requirements

 - Python 3.8+
 - OpenAI API key
+- Pinecone API key (optional)
 - Tesseract OCR (for image text extraction)

 ## License